jay98a/Reserach-Methodology/README.md

 # Design

+Some commands to connect any computer to a mobile network are as under:

 To connect to mobile network from computer, you will need a linux operating system (IOS Devices).
 1. Open Settings from your mobile
 2. Go to Personal Hotspot